Metropolitan and peripheral Russia

 Moscow International Business Centre.
 The city of Moscow is highly-developed and considered part of metropolitan Russia.

 The village of Alkhasty in the republic of Ingushetia.
 Ingushetia is Russia's poorest federal subject, and the North Caucasus is part of peripheral Russia.

-Metropolitan Russia (Метрополия России) is a geopolitical term defining areas considered to be Russia's "core".
-It is largely economically developed and historically home to ethnic Russians.
-Metropolitan Russia is contrasted with peripheral Russia.
+The metropolitan Russia are the areas which are considered to be Russia's "core", contrasted with the peripheral Russia.

 Usage

 Under the Russian Empire

-Initially, several regions of Russia were not permitted the local government in the form of zemstvos.
-Right-bank Ukraine, the Arkhangelsk, Astrakhan, Orenburg, and Ufa governorates, Congress Poland, the Baltic Governorates, Siberia, the Caucasus, and Central Asia.
-The Astrakhan, Orenburg, and Ufa governorates, as well as right-bank Ukraine, were later integrated into the metropole and allowed to possess zemstvos, while the other listed regions would remain unrepresented, and therefore as part of the periphery, until the 1917 Russian Revolution.
-Morrison writes, "This both reflected and helped reinforce the division between a 'core' area of 'Great Russia,' and an 'empire' that lay beyond it."
-Roger Dow, a writer for The Russian Review, also described metropolitan Russia as synonymous with Great Russia, particularly as a distinction from Ukraine, or Little Russia.
+Oxford historian Alexander Morrison asserts that the existence of the local government in the form of zemstvos in certain areas of Russia "reflected and helped reinforce the division between a 'core' area of 'Great Russia,' and an 'empire' that lay beyond it."

-Other, less exact definitions of metropolitan Russia have also been proposed.
-American independent researcher Allen J. Frank, for instance, describes metropolitan Russia as including those areas which were part of the Russian Empire prior to the 19th-century colonisation of the Caucasus and Central Asia.
+American independent researcher Allen J. Frank, defines metropolitan Russia as including those areas which were part of the Russian Empire prior to the 19th-century colonisation of the Caucasus and Central Asia.
 This includes several non-Russian areas, such as the Idel-Ural and western Siberia.